In this article

 - Where most people lose their Bitcoin

-I work in the crypto self-custody space and I have set up every wallet in this guide on a clean Linux box at least once.
-None of this is theoretical.
-The Bitcoin you do not control on a hardware wallet you set up yourself is Bitcoin you do not own.
+I work in the crypto self-custody space.
+I have set up every wallet in this guide on a clean Linux box at least once.
+The Bitcoin you do not hold on a device you keyed yourself is Bitcoin somebody else owns.

 TL;DR

-Self-custody means you control the private keys to your Bitcoin.
-No exchange, no third party, no IOU.
-When FTX collapsed in November 2022, the only Bitcoin holders who lost nothing were self-custodied.
-The principle is unchanged in 2026.
-Hardware wallet (Ledger, Trezor, BitBox02) plus a seed phrase you alone hold, plus no exchange custody beyond a brief test purchase.
-The phrase that defines this: not your keys, not your coins.
-Withdraw to your own wallet immediately after every buy.
+Self-custody means you hold the private keys.
+No exchange.
+No IOU.
+When FTX collapsed in November 2022, the holders who lost nothing were self-custodied.
+The rule has not moved in 2026.
+A hardware wallet (Ledger, Trezor, BitBox02, Coldcard, Jade) plus a seed phrase only you hold.
+Withdraw after every buy.
+Not your keys, not your coins.

 What happened when FTX collapsed

-On November 8, 2022, FTX, the world's third-largest cryptocurrency exchange, froze customer withdrawals overnight.
-Within 72 hours, it filed for bankruptcy.
-Customers who had trusted the platform with their Bitcoin lost over $8 billion.
-Sam Bankman-Fried, once the golden boy of the crypto industry, was later convicted of fraud.
+On November 8, 2022, FTX, the third-largest cryptocurrency exchange in the world, froze customer withdrawals overnight.
+Inside 72 hours it filed for bankruptcy.
+Customers lost over $8 billion in Bitcoin they thought was theirs.
+Sam Bankman-Fried was later convicted of fraud.

-The Bitcoin holders who lost nothing that day had one thing in common.
+The holders who lost nothing that day had one thing in common.
 Their Bitcoin was not on FTX.
-It was in their own wallets, under their own control.
+It sat in their own wallets, under their own keys.

-That is bitcoin self custody.
-Three years later in 2026, it remains the single most important thing you can do to protect your Bitcoin.
+That is Bitcoin self-custody.
+In 2026 it is still the single most important thing you can do to protect coins you already own.

-When your Bitcoin sits on an exchange (Coinbase, Kraken, Binance, any of them) that exchange holds the private keys.
-You hold a balance in their database.
-An exchange balance is an IOU.
-Promises break.
+When your Bitcoin sits on Coinbase, Kraken, Binance, or any other exchange, the exchange holds the key.
+You hold a balance in a database.
+That balance is an IOU.
+IOUs break.

-Bitcoin self custody means generating and controlling your own private keys.
-No third party holds them.
-No third party can freeze your balance, go bankrupt with your funds, or hand your Bitcoin to a regulator on demand.
-The private key is yours.
+Self-custody means you generate and hold the key yourself.
+No third party can freeze the balance, file for bankruptcy with your funds inside it, or hand the coins to a regulator on demand.
+The key is yours.
 The Bitcoin is yours.

-The phrase that has defined this principle since Bitcoin's earliest days: not your keys, not your coins.
+The phrase has carried this principle since the earliest days of Bitcoin: not your keys, not your coins.

 Why custody risk did not go away

 FTX was not a black swan.
 It was a pattern.
-Why Bitcoin matters, the case for sovereign money, is clearer every time a custodian fails.
+Why Bitcoin matters makes the case for sovereign money clearer every time another custodian fails.

-Between 2022 and 2024, a string of Bitcoin exchanges and lending platforms collapsed in sequence:
+Between 2022 and 2024 a sequence of exchanges and lending platforms went down:

-- Celsius froze withdrawals June 2022, filed for bankruptcy in July
+- Celsius froze withdrawals in June 2022 and filed for bankruptcy in July

-- BlockFi suspended withdrawals November 2022, filed for bankruptcy within weeks
+- BlockFi suspended withdrawals in November 2022 and filed weeks later

-- FTX collapsed November 2022 with $8B+ in customer funds lost
+- FTX collapsed in November 2022 with over $8B in customer funds lost

-Every single one of these platforms held customer Bitcoin on their behalf.
-Every single one failed to return it.
-The customers who practiced bitcoin self custody, who had already moved their coins off these platforms, were untouched.
+Each one held customer Bitcoin on the customer's behalf.
+Each one failed to return it.
+The self-custodied holders who had already moved their coins off these platforms walked away untouched.

 Four hardware wallets worth buying in 2026

-The most practical way to practice bitcoin self custody is a hardware wallet, a dedicated physical device that stores your private keys offline, away from internet-connected computers that could be compromised.
-Wallets and staying secure covers the full range of wallet types and how to choose the right one.
+A hardware wallet is a dedicated physical device that holds your private keys offline, away from any computer that can be compromised.
+Wallets and staying secure covers the broader landscape of wallet types.

 Coldcard Q

-I keep my long-term stack on a Coldcard Q. It is the most security-hardened Bitcoin hardware wallet available, Bitcoin-only, with fully airgapped operation (signing transactions via QR codes or SD card, no USB connection required) and dual secure elements.
-This is the device for serious long-term Bitcoin holders who want the highest possible assurance.
-There is a learning curve and that is the point.
+My long-term stack lives on a Coldcard Q. It is the most security-hardened Bitcoin hardware wallet you can buy.
+Bitcoin-only firmware, fully airgapped signing over QR codes or SD card (no USB required), and dual secure elements.
+The learning curve is the point.
+If you want the highest assurance for a serious stack, this is the device.

 Jade Plus

-The Jade from Blockstream is open source firmware and airgap capable.
-Blockstream Jade Plus retails around $150 USD (standard Jade is around $65).
-Jade supports Bitcoin and Liquid Network, not strictly Bitcoin-only.
-Backed by one of the most respected Bitcoin infrastructure companies in the industry.
-If you are starting out and want serious self-custody without overspending, the standard Jade is the natural first choice.
+Blockstream's Jade Plus ships open-source firmware and supports airgap signing.
+The Plus retails around $150 USD, the standard Jade around $65.
+Jade supports Bitcoin and Liquid, so it is not strictly Bitcoin-only.
+Blockstream has one of the strongest reputations in Bitcoin infrastructure.
+If you are starting out and want serious self-custody without overspending, standard Jade is the natural first device.

 Trezor Safe 5

-Trezor Safe 5 features a colour touchscreen and is one of the most approachable hardware wallets for first-time users.
-The firmware is open source GPL-3.0 from the public trezor/trezor-firmware repository.
-Trezor Safe 5 and Safe 3 both ship with an EAL6+ Secure Element.
-Earlier Trezor models (Trezor One, Model T) shipped without an SE.
-The Czech company has a long track record for transparency.
-A solid trusted device for straightforward self-custody.
+Trezor Safe 5 ships with a colour touchscreen and stays one of the most approachable devices for first-time users.
+Firmware is open source under GPL-3.0 in the public trezor/trezor-firmware repository.
+Safe 5 and Safe 3 ship with an EAL6+ Secure Element.
+The older Trezor One and Model T did not.
+The Czech team has a long record on transparency.
+A clean choice for straightforward self-custody.

 Ledger Flex

-The Ledger Flex features an e-ink touchscreen and is the most widely sold hardware wallet brand globally with millions of units shipped.
-Ledger has had two major incidents: a customer-data leak in July 2020 (names, addresses, phone numbers, not seeds), and the December 2023 Ledger Connect Kit npm supply-chain compromise that briefly drained ETH wallets connecting through compromised dApps.
-Neither incident compromised hardware-stored keys.
-The Ledger Recover feature drew criticism from the Bitcoin community for its key-sharding model, though it is opt-in.
-For users who want the most mainstream widely-supported device and understand the tradeoffs, the Flex is a capable option.
+The Ledger Flex ships an e-ink touchscreen and sits inside the most widely sold hardware wallet brand on earth, with millions of units in circulation.
+Ledger has had two notable incidents: a July 2020 customer-data leak (names, addresses, phone numbers, no seeds), and the December 2023 Connect Kit npm supply-chain compromise that briefly drained ETH wallets connecting through compromised dApps.
+Neither touched keys stored on the hardware.
+Ledger Recover drew sharp criticism from the Bitcoin community for its key-sharding model, though you opt in to it.
+If you want the most mainstream device and you understand the tradeoffs, the Flex works.

-One rule across all four: buy directly from the manufacturer.
-Never buy a hardware wallet from a third-party reseller or secondhand.
-Supply chain integrity matters.
+One rule across all four: buy direct from the manufacturer.
+Never a reseller, never secondhand.
 A pre-seeded device is a compromised device.

 Getting started in three steps